graffter/fsg-benchmark/README.md

 # fsg-benchmark
 ## Benchmark of the article "FSG: A statistical approach to line detection via fast segments grouping"

-In the article:
+In IROS 2018 we presented a new approach to line detection based on the grouping of line segments.
+In order to test the performance of our method, we have hand-labeled the LSD segments detected in the York Urban Dataset (YUD) in groups.
+That way it is possible to use these labels to evaluate any segment gouping algorithm.
+In this repo we make public this dataset, if you use it in your research you have to reference our paper:

 > Suárez, I., Muñoz, E., Buenaposada, J. M., Baumela.
 L. (2018, October).
 FSG: A statistical approach to line detection via fast segments grouping.
-In IROS (pp. ???-???).
+In IROS 2018.

-We have presented a new approach to line detection based on the grouping of line segments.
-In order to prove the superiority of our method, we have hand-labeled the LSD segments detected in the York Urban Dataset (YUD) in groups, in such a way that it is possible to use these labels to evaluate a segment gouping approach.

 ## Data base structure
-The data base is divided in two directories:
+The dataset is divided in two directories:

 * **YUDSegmentGroups**: This directory contains the information of the segments detected on all the Dataset images and it tells you which of those segments are aligned in the image.
 * **YUDBadSegments**: This directory contains the data used in the experiment "Validation of segment clusters" where we evaluate the problem of segment grouping as a binary classification problem.